 - In Policy Settings > Policy Incident Remediation, make sure End-User Input is enabled.

 - Create a DLP Policy with the Response of Default End User Remediation.
 (See example in the following sections.)

 - Configure an Email Template to be sent to the user from the category End User Remediation.

-- Tokenization should not be enabled with End User Remediation.
+- Do not enable Tokenization with End User Remediation.

 Example End User Remediation Workflow

 To use this example, make sure your Policy Settings > Policy Incident Remediation > End-User Input selections are set to:

 - Minor Severity incidents set to Change Status to Resolved.